jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _Different time-periods have different lifestyles that need new philosophies to keep solving frontline problems.
 Credit: Men of Honor, Gangs of New York, Cold Mountain, Far and Away, Dances with Wolves, The Office, Office Space, Wisecrack._

 This is what America, Canada, Britain, and much of the world looked like in the 1800s.
 A time of mud roads, hand tools, and abacus calculators.
 Human perseverance and ingenuity filled in for limited technology.
 Being hungry and sick, cold, and tired was an all too common way of life back then.
 These people dreamed of owning some land and having the tools to work it.
-Or later on, ordinary people dreamed of getting a job in a factory and renting a nice apartment in the city.
+Or later on, ordinary people dreamed of getting a job in a factory and renting an apartment in the city.

 This video is important to see.
-Right/Left aren't bad ideologies.
-They both helped bring humanity out of htis way of life.
+Right/Left aren't evil ideologies.
 Both were designed to turn nothing into something.
 Their writers like Adam Smith, Edmund Burke, and John Stuart Mill also never had running water, listened to the radio, made a phone call, opened a fridge, took penicillin, started a motor, typed on a keyboard, or learned about evolution.

 Their philosophy was designed to upgrade society so everyone in the world would get better tools, and thus a better life.